kapcus/dbchanger/README.md

 In fragment sql content `placeholders` can be used.
 Processing engine simple replace placeholder with defined value in config file which is to be replaced.

-Group name can be also used as a placeholder (currently only in one-line statements).
+Group name can be also used as a placeholder.
 As a result, line of sql code will be inserted for each user assigned into the group and placeholder value will be replaced with user name.